YoloNomy/YoloNomy.github.io/_thermo/statistical/phasespace.md

 On large scales, reversibility is not impossible, it's just extremely unlikely.

 Consider a large room completely empty.
 Consider taking a small box with $\mathcal{N}$ particle of gas bouncing.
 If you open the small box and let the particles enter in the room, they will occupy all of phase space.
 Entropy will increase as the probability density will start to be non zero in the room (2nd principle) The chances that all particles return in the small box is extremely small (irreversibility).

+This has some links with the unidirectionality of the **flow of time** in a very complicated and yet partialy understood fashion.

 ## Integrating over phase space: a measure problem